khalid-almizel/Arcade-Game/README.md

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

+YOU CAN RUN THE GAME BY:
+Open the index.html

+HOW TO PLAY:
+try to gp to the other side to win the game if you win the background-color will be green for a moment then the page will refresh .

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.